 EDF Energy are in the process of transferring outstanding balances for domestic customers.
 They recommend sending them a current meter reading to ensure accurate billing.

 If you had already left Solarplicity any money the company owes you should also be repaid.
 If you owe them money, the company administrators will contact you to discuss the debt repayment process.

-What if I want to switch supplier?
+What if I want to switch suppliers?

 There will be no exit fees on your new EDF Energy tariff.
 However, Ofgem’s advice is to wait for the switch to EDF Energy to be completed before changing to another supplier.
 Getting a third supplier involved in this situation at the moment could create a lot of further hassle.